 The Kundalini is sleeping with its face covering the door encircled in a crooked form like a serpent.
 On rousing the serpent, one gets liberation.
 If it sleeps above the throat, that will lead to liberation.
 It will be the bondage of ignorance if it is below.
 If the yogi selects the course of Prana through Susumna leaving aside Ida and Pingala, he will reach the state of Vishnu.

 All practices relating to Prana should be practiced along with the mind.
 The functioning of the mind is not allowed to be elsewhere by the man of wisdom.

-The yogi should not practice Prana along the course of Susumna through Pingala during daytime and likewise, he should not practice it through Ida during night time.
+The yogi should not practice Prana along the course of Susumna through Pingala during the daytime and likewise, he should not practice it through Ida during the nighttime.
 But he should practice it always, not limiting it through Ida in the daytime or Pingala in the nighttime).

 The Practice of Kechari Mudra